 Sift together (I use a whisk) the flour, baking powder, baking soda, cinnamon. and nutmeg.

 Slowly add to bowl (at reduced speed) Once all is in, mix at med speed till well combined.

 Stir in the walnuts and pour the batter into the prepared pan.

 Bake for about 1 hour and 10 minutes, or until a skewer inserted into the center comes out clean.
-Check after 1 hour.
-Leave to cool for 10 minutes.
+Start checking after 1 hour.
+(Depending on the pan etc, I have had it take 1 hour and 20 minutes) Leave to cool for 10 minutes.
 Then remove by using the parchment paper and place on a cooling rack to finish cooling completely.

 You can keep in airtight container for up to 5 days, or go ahead and freeze some of it!

 I love using bitters in my cooking and baking.
 They're not just for 'Old Fashioneds' anymore!
 You can find them in a lot of bar supply establishments (here in Toronto we have BYOB) or even upscale grocery stores are starting to carry them.
 I like the assortment that Fee Brothers or Dillons has.

 There are times when cacao nibs is also a lovely addition.
 Remove some of the walnuts and add 1/2 to 2/3 cup of cacao nibs when adding the walnuts.
 I will understand if you only use the 1/2 cup amount- cocoa nibs can be bitter- chocolatey yes, but no sweetness to them.
 They add a lovely texture though.
 Or instead of cacao nibs, try 2/3 cup chopped bittersweet chocolate.